alireza787b/msfs2020-skyvector-tracker/README.md

+#Added Feature
+This is just a forked version of the original release by MoMadenU MSFS2020-skyvector All it does now is it adds track history overlay on skyvector so you can anlayze and monitor your flight trajectory history...
+Hopefully This will be updated with more control feature later on...
+Youtube Video Will be uploaded shortly...

 # msfs2020-skyvector

 A moving map that connects MSFS 2020 to SkyVector.
 A preview of it working can be found [Here](https://youtu.be/mP5gA6EbgHw)